 As of September 4, 2019, the District's total UAAL (excluding the normal contribution) was \$8,116,226.
-On September 9, 2019, the District contributed \$8,116,226 to OCERS in full satisfaction of its UAAL and accrued interest on the UAAL through the payment date that is due and payable by District to OCERS as part of its total contribution for the period July 1, 2020 through and including June 30, 2021.
+On September 9, 2019, the District contributed \$8,116,226 to OCERS in full satisfaction of its UAAL and accrued interest on the UAAL through the payment date that is due and payable by the District to OCERS as part of its total contribution for the period July 1, 2020 through and including June 30, 2021.

-As of December 31, 2018, an additional UAAL attributable to District on the books of OCERS totaled \$30,232,235 ("Deferred UAAL"), representing the District's allocated share of OCERS' net deferred investment losses.
-The Deferred UAAL is projected to be due and payable by the District in amortizing installments commencing July 2021.
+As of December 31, 2018, an additional UAAL attributable to the District on the books of OCERS totaled \$30,232,235 ("Deferred UAAL"), representing the District's allocated share of OCERS' net deferred investment losses.
+The Deferred UAAL was projected to be due and payable by the District in amortizing installments commencing July 2021.
 The amortizing installments of District's Deferred UAAL in any future year may be more or less than the total unfunded actuarial accrued liability attributable to the District in such future year ("Actual Future UAAL").

 On November 1, 2019, the District contributed \$29,883,774 toward its Deferred UAAL, and OCERS established a UAAL deferred account on its books and records for the purpose of recording and accounting.
-The UAAL deferred account will offset the District's losses, if any, as they arise in the future, to continue decreasing its UAAL Rate in those future valuations.
+The UAAL deferred account can be used to offset the District's losses, if any, as they arise in later years, to continue decreasing its UAAL Rate in later-year valuations.
 The UAAL deferred account will not be used for the District's normal contribution.

-As of December 31, 2019, the date of the most recent actuarial valuation completed by OCERS, the District's past UAAL was \$0.
+As of the December 31, 2019 actuarial valuation completed by OCERS, the District's past UAAL was \$0.
 The balance in the District's UAAL deferred account as of December 31, 2019 before any transfers out was about \$30.7 million.
-On December 31, 2019, a transfer of \$18.6 million was made from this account to pay off the District's UAAL deferred account as of December 31, 2019 after the transfer out is about \$12.1 million and may be applied to the District's Actual Future UAAL (but not normal contributions) in later periods.
+On December 31, 2019, a transfer of \$18.6 million was made from this account to pay off the District's Actual Future UAAL (fully offsetting the actuarial losses during 2019).